amhassan1/Notes/README.md

 ### Compiles and hot-reloads for development

-runs on localhost _defalult port :8080_
+runs on localhost (_defalult port :8080_)

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

+creates a dist folder for production (changes were made for it to work with GitHub Pages)

 ```
 npm run build